levgenys/Workouts-App/_pages/privacypolicy.md

 ## Data Collection & Privacy
 We take user privacy very seriously.
 We use apple's iCloud platform for syncing your workouts data.
 All the workouts related data are very private and tied to your apple id.
 Only you have access to your workout data.
 For maintaining and enriching the experience of the user, we collect some other analytics data.
 This helps us to fix any issues & enrich the app experience for you.
 We do not collect any analytics data that can be used to identify you and We do not sell or share any data with any other third parties.

 In the future, we may change our Data Collection & Privacy policy.
-All rights will be reserved to the Workouts.
+All rights will be reserved to the GIRYA.

 ## Accessing, changing or deleting your information
 All your workout information is tied to your apple id in your iCloud account.
 Only you have access to your data.
 As a result, only you can access & make changes to your workout data.
 Not even us.
 App does provides an option to delete all workout data.